fuchs-lab-public/utils_comppath/README.md

 ## Overview
 + Description: A utility library for computational pathology workflows.
-+ Main Features:

-`utils_comppath` provides utilities for computational pathology workflows, including integration with QuPath in Minerva using Chimera Desktop.
++ Main Features: provides utilities for computational pathology workflows, including integration with QuPath in Minerva using Chimera Desktop.

 ## QuPath in Minerva
 + Description: Use QuPath in Minerva with Chimera Desktop in OnDemand